What happens if I owe HMRC money?

 You will need to owe more than £5,000 to qualify for an IVA.
-An IVA practitioner will contact everyone that you owe money to ask if they accept this arrangement, and at least 75% of them will need to agree.
+An IVA practitioner will contact everyone whom you owe money to ask if they accept this arrangement, and at least 75% of them will need to agree.
 If you have successfully set up an IVA, HMRC will no longer be able to take action against you for the debt.
 But, you must keep up the agreed repayments or the IVA practitioner can cancel the agreement and even make you bankrupt.

 If you stick to the IVA payments, the information is removed three months after completion.